 pyproj to 2.x.x series.

 ./odc/bin/python3 -m pip install -U \ 'pyproj==2.*' \ 'datacube[all]' \ --no-binary=rasterio,pyproj,shapely,fiona,psycopg2,netCDF4,h5py

---no-binary=... flag you will get pre-compiled version of
+--no-binary=... flag you will get a pre-compiled version of

 geospatial libs.
-Installation will be quicker, but Python environment will be
+Installation will be quicker, but the Python environment will be

 somewhat larger due to duplicate copies of some C libraries.
 More importantly